Monday 6 to Friday 10 October

 Sometimes we struggle to find time for looking after our own mental health and wellbeing – or that of people close to us.
-Together, we can learn to support ourselves and others, simply by registering for a free place to attend our online Mental Health and Wellbeing Conference.
+Together, we can learn to support ourselves and others.

 Our Conference is a unique opportunity to access invaluable knowledge and tips.
 It also offers the chance to be part of something bigger too – a community of people who come together virtually from all departments across the UK to learn, share and support each other when times get tough.

 There’s something for everyone – from exploring psychological safety and looking after yourself as a carer to financial wellbeing, men’s health, moving towards happiness and much more.
-So whether you attend one, several or all of the sessions – book your place now!
+Watch the sessions now free on demand.

 Please note: session times vary each day so please check the timings carefully so you don’t miss out.